DavidSembroiz/EnvironmentalInterface/README.md

 PostgreSQL client installed.

 File .pgpass in root directory with the following content: hostname:port:dbname:dbuser:dbpassword

+Missing key file in servioticy/res directory with the API_KEY